PruneTruong/DenseMatching/README.md

 * 06/21: Added evaluation code
 * 07/21: Added training code and more options for evaluation
-* 08/21: Fixed memory leak in mixture dataset + added other sampling for megadepth dataset
+* 08/21: Fixed memory leak in mixture dataset + forgotten .item() in multiscale loss + added other sampling for megadepth dataset